 10. I was not cut out for tours.

 I think this was the biggest thing I learned.
 I was not cut out to be part of a tour group for a long period of time.
 I’m a wanderer.
 I like to explore.
 I like getting lost, usually.
 If I see something interesting, I want to be able to go look at it and not get in trouble for holding everyone up.
 While this is the case, I would not change anything about this trip.
+And I won’t write off group tours forever.
+There are some good ones.
 I met great people and would definitely go back with them.
 Slovenia 2016, woo!
 Just speculating.
 I think we would all go back right now if we could though.

 These may not be deep life lessons, but that’s not what I was looking for.
 Personal growth is seen in different ways, and these are little things that will all add up someday.
 I’m still young and learning about myself, this is a process and it is just getting started.